NotCorrectlyDonated/Oregon_Historical_Fires/README.md

 ## Dataset and Libraries used

-The dataset was provided by kaggle and can be seen here.
+The dataset was provided by kaggle and can be seen [here](https://www.kaggle.com/datasets/mattop/fire-occurrence-and-cause-data-2000-2022).
 In order to correctly address the data, the following libraries were imported.

-pandas: As the main library to handle, organise and group data.
+``pandas``: As the main library to handle, organise and group data.
-plotly: Visualization library (NOTA A PIE DE PAGINA, 1: PIO PARA RENDERIZAR EN GITHUB 2: MAPBOX EXTENSION, TOKEN)
+``plotly``: Visualization library [^1] [^2]

+[^1]: We will use ``pio`` plotly extension to render flat images into GitHub,
+[^2]: To build animate graphs and locate them, we will use plotly MapBox extension, to have an inmersive analysis, a token will be needed.

 ## Data Used

-For this analysis, I will be using the following columns as I felt it provided the sufficient information for my analysis, the rest of the columns can be seen at this kaggle (LINK).
+For this analysis, I will be using the following columns as I felt it provided the sufficient information for my analysis, the rest of the columns can be seen at this kaggle [link](https://www.kaggle.com/datasets/mattop/fire-occurrence-and-cause-data-2000-2022).

-SERIAL: As a fire indentificator (int)
-DistrictName: Regional indicator where the fire was located (str)
-FireYear: Year when the fire was set (int)
-SizeClass: Categorical column referring to the size of burned acres. (str)
-EstTotalAcres: Total acres burned estimation (float)
-GeneralCause: Matter of the fire (str) Lat_DD','Long_DD': Exact location of the fire (float)
-FO_LandOwnType: Owner of the fire origin (str)
-Ign_DateTime: Date when the fire was set (str)
-Control_DateTime: Date when the fire was controlled (str)
+`SERIAL`: As a fire indentificator (int) `DistrictName`: Regional indicator where the fire was located (str) `FireYear`: Year when the fire was set (int) `SizeClass`: Categorical column referring to the size of burned acres. (str) `EstTotalAcres`: Total acres burned estimation (float) `GeneralCause`: Matter of the fire (str) `Lat_DD','Long_DD'`: Exact location of the fire (float) `FO_LandOwnType`: Owner of the fire origin (str) `Ign_DateTime`: Date when the fire was set (str) `Control_DateTime`: Date when the fire was controlled (str)

 ## Data Proccessing
 ### Handling Null values